ryanycoleman/simple_db_demo/README.md

 # Demo Puppet implementation

 This repo contains a demonstration of a simple database installation.
-It contains no patches and hardly any setup inside of the database (e.g. tablespaces, users, synomyms).
-It's purpose is to help you guide through an initial installation of an Oracle node with Puppet.
+It uses the [`ora_profile`](https://forge.puppet.com/enterprisemodules/ora_profile) module to get a quick and easy start.

 The name of the node indicates which version of Oracle will be installed in it i.e. db112 has version 11.2.
 This demo is ready for Puppet 4 and for Puppet 5.

 ## Starting the nodes masterless